Heated Floor under Vinyl

 Electric Systems for Vinyl Flooring

 A dry room is a room without a significant water element in it.
-Rooms like bedrooms, living rooms, hallways are so-called dry rooms, as well as kitchens, even though they feature sinks and often washing machines / dishwashers.
-The Foil Heater electric underfloor heating system used with Warmup’s Insulated Underlay, which separates the system from the floor finish, is suitable with most vinyl floor finishes in dry rooms.
-The Foil heater is not compatible COREtec or LVP.
+Rooms like bedrooms, living rooms, hallways are so-called dry rooms, as well as kitchens, even though they feature sinks and often dishwashers.
+For these spaces, the Foil Heater system can be used with Warmup’s Insulated Underlay, which separates the system from the subfloor.
+This application is suitable with some vinyl floor finishes in dry rooms.
+The Foil heater is not compatible with COREtec, LVP, or any type of glued vinyl.

-Specifically ideal for large areas, the Warmup Foil Heater is an electric underfloor heating system used with Insulated Underlay for most of the vinyl floors in dry areas.
+Specifically ideal for large areas, the Warmup Foil Heater is an electric underfloor heating system used with Insulated Underlay for some vinyl floor types in dry areas.

 This system is not suitable for wet rooms as the Insulated Overlay may expand due to excessive moisture.
 It is important that you check with the vinyl flooring manufacturer on the types of underfloor heating systems that are suitable to use with their products.
 Some floor manufactures only allow the use of underfloor heating systems embedded within a slab / leveling compound.